mrucker/onoff_experiments/readme.md

 This project evaluates the performance of a new large action CB algorithm.

-This algorithm has competitive online performance while also generating data exhaust that is more useful for off-policy learning.
+This algorithm has competitive online performance and generates improved data exhaust for offline learning.

 The original paper describing the algorithms can be found at <paper_url_to_be_added>.